containers/shortnames/README.md

 storing container images, using short names can lead to ambiguity.
 Imageine that I have two registries defined and both container an image names foobar.

 Now if I specify foobar, I am not sure which image I will get.
-There is potential for crackers to take advantage of this by spoofing images and tricking users into pulling them.
+There is potential for malicious parties to take advantage of this by spoofing images and tricking users into pulling them.

 We are building into these contaienr engine tools the ability to use short name